grafana/grafana/docs/sources/enterprise/access-control/roles.md

 ### Display name

-A role's display name is intended as a human friendly identifier for the role, helping users understand the purpose of a role.
-The display name of the role is displayed in the role picker in the UI.
+A role’s display name is a human-friendly identifier for the role, so that users more easily understand the purpose of a role.
+You can see the display name in the role picker in the UI.

 ### Group